tuxedoar/ldap-attributes-selector/README.md

                         Write results to a CSV file!.
   -v, --version         Show current version
 ```
-Note that whenever an entry doesn't have any of the provided LDAP attributes, nothing will be printed!.
+Note that whenever an entry doesn't have any of the provided LDAP attributes, a
+'None' value will be printed!.

 ### Examples
 In the following example, an encrypted LDAP query (note the `ldaps://` when specifying the LDAP server) is made, and the attributes `name`, `mail` and `ipPhone` are retrieved.
 Also, LDAP filter `objectClass=person` is set: